Neurodiversity Affirming Training and Workshops

 • Identify ablest social skills goals.

-• Discuss the impact of the double empathy problem on neurodiverse relationships.
+• Discuss the impact of the Double Empathy Problem on neurodiverse relationships.

 • Review the overlap and high incidence of masking in women.